The City’s Environmental Strategy will undergo an extensive review to ensure it remains relevant to current and future needs.

 Implementation of a Safety and Security Strategy encompassing the CBD areas of the City’s main town-ships is now one step closer with Council agreeing to release the draft strategy for public feedback.

 Compiled by an independent consultant with significant input from key stakeholders including the Police and City Officers, the Draft Strategy for Safety and Security for the Busselton

 Busselton and Sugito Sister City Association (BASSCA) are hoping to attract people with Japanese language skills to assist in a volunteer capacity as translators and interpreters.

 Tonia Kilian, City Relationship Officer at the City of Busselton, said that the intention is to build a pool of competent Japanese speaking people who can make themselves available

-The City is constructing a new dump point to cater for the growing number of visitors to the region travelling in caravans and recreational vehicles.
+The City of Busselton has installed a new dump point to cater for the growing number of visitors to the region travelling in caravans and recreational vehicles.